wechuli/photo-tourist/README.md

    Other Functionality(which I have no idea how to implement but am gonna try anyway)

             -Have the ability to display a slideshow of all the photos of a trip from start to finish -Have the ability to upload videos also and call AWS services to translate and transcribe the videos -Enable a user to have a wishlist of the places they would like to visit which will make the system suggest photo projects from people who have visited these places
+            -Generate statistics about where the user has travelled and draw a map on the same